 How much deposit is needed?
 Where will my deposit be protected?

-What fees do I need to pay to set up the tenancy?
+What permitted payments do I need to pay to set up the tenancy?

-Are there fees further down the line if I choose to renew the tenancy?
+Are there permitted payments further down the line if I choose to renew the tenancy?

 How long is the contract?